18F/micropurchase-auctions/README.md

 ## What happens next?
 Someone on our team will take a look and get back to you within a couple of business days.
 We may want to work with you a little more to sharpen the requirements of the auction, or we may just run it!

+## Public domain

+This project is in the worldwide [public domain](LICENSE.md).
+As stated in [CONTRIBUTING](CONTRIBUTING.md):

+> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+>
+> All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.